Enable or Disable Offline Files in Windows 10 | Use it Correctly

 You will learn the one-step-shop to use offline files properly, including enabling or disabling offline files in Windows 10 and syncing network files locally.

-The offline files is a part of Sync Center in Windows 10 and used to keep copies always available offline on your computer of files stored on network.
-And you can work with them, even when your server is slow, not connected or unavailable.
+The offline files are a part of Sync Center in Windows 10 and are used to keep copies always available offline on your computer of files stored on the network.
+You can work with them, even when your server is slow, not connected or unavailable.

-All the data made offline are saved to Offline Files folder and it's located at C:\windows\CSC folder if your system drive letter is C. You can see them at anytime, but it's limited to this.
+All the data made offline are saved to the Offline Files folder and it's located in C:\windows\CSC folder if your system drive letter is C. You can see them at any time, but it's limited to this.
 By default, the network folders online-only are empty, with no files, if your computer is not connected to the network drive.

-Beside enabling offline files in Sync center and always available offline mode, your network files may also be offline in the following situations.
+Besides enabling offline files in Sync Center and always available offline mode, your network files may also be offline in the following situations.

-Then, how to sync files with offline files folder or Sync Center?
-The first thing is to enable offline files and activate Offline Files folder.
-And then you can manage offline file disk usage, schedule sync them, etc. Please keep reading below to learn the detailed steps.
+Then, how to sync files with the offline files folder or Sync Center?
+The first thing is to enable offline files and activate the Offline Files folder.
+Then you can manage offline file disk usage, schedule sync them, etc. Please keep reading below to learn the detailed steps.

-Before enabling offline files, please do some preparations in the following.
+Before enabling offline files, please make some preparations in the following.

 1. Create a shared folder to save all the network files and folders you want to sync.
 Remember the path of it.
 Usually, it consists of two backslashes and the IP address or hostname, followed by the shared folder.

-If you don't know how to sync network drive to local drive, please follow the steps below:
+If you don't know how to sync the network drive to the local drive, please follow the steps below:

 Open This PC and select Map network drive under the Computer tab.
 In the pop-up window, type the path of your shared folder and click Finish to complete this process.

-Then, go to the mapped network drive, also called offline files folder or its subfolder, right-click the files or folder you want to access at local computer and select Always available offline option from the context menu.
+Then, go to the mapped network drive, also called offline files folder or its subfolder, right-click the files or folder you want to access at your local computer, and select Always available offline option from the context menu.

 After that, it will start to prepare and make these files offline, saying “ your files will be available offline”, just wait and then disconnect your network drive after this task ends.